Bed Sore Treatment:

 Venous Leg Ulcers

 Painful, slow-healing wounds caused by poor vein circulation.
-We provide consistent compression therapy and expert wound management where it’s needed most.
+Available treatments include consistent compression therapy and expert wound management where it’s needed most.

 Benefits of At-Home Wound Care